lmgoncalves94/Agri-Plast_API/docs/source/case_study.rst

 Gas Exchange vs Stomatal Conductance
 ------------------------------------

-To explore the relationship between photosynthetic activity and stomatal conductance, a simple linear regression was performed between Gas Exchange (A) and Stomatal conductance (Gsw).
+To explore the relationship between photosynthetic activity and stomatal conductance, a simple linear regression is performed between Gas Exchange (A) and Stomatal conductance (Gsw).
 The resulting scatter plot shows the data points together with the fitted regression line:

 .. code-block:: python